-Whatever your business, you pour your heart and hard work into these ventures.
+If you own your own business, you pour your heart and hard work into it.
 They not only represent your passions and drives but there are also practical concerns.
 Especially when it comes to divorce.
 Is a business something the courts divide in a divorce?
 Can you protect your business in a divorce?

 The process of ending a marriage is already a snarl of dividing shared assets, property, and debt.
-When there’s a business during divorce, it presents a whole different set of problems and challenges.
+When a business factors into the equation, it presents a whole different set of problems and challenges.
 You must consider a number of issues and answer a variety of questions.

 - Are you and your spouse business partners?

 - Did you start the business before the marriage?

 - Did you start the business during the marriage?

 - Do you have outside collaborators or investors?

 How this plays out directly impacts your livelihood and quality of life.
 It’s a tricky road, and with that in mind, here are some considerations to keep in mind when dealing with a business during divorce.